maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

 **Interpretation:**

-- The interaction term `groupsiz:percmino` tells us whether the effect of group size on language scores depends on the percent minority (or vice versa).
+- The interaction term `groupsiz:percmino` has a coefficient of 0.0033 ($p = 0.242$), which is not significant.
+This indicates that the effect of group size does not depend on percent minority (or vice versa).
-- Because we haven’t centered the predictors, the effects are conditional on the other predictor being zero (simple slopes, which may not be meaningful).
+- Because we have not centered the predictors, the main effects are conditional on the other predictor being zero, which may not be meaningful (e.g., `percmino = 0` is possible but may be outside the typical range).

-### Centering Level-2 Predictors
+## Centering Level-2 Predictors

 For better interpretation, we should center level-2 predictors, especially when including interactions.